 Forced to battle on, Mawson and the remaining member Xavier Mertz turned back towards their base camp, with only their dying dogs to eat and dwindling water supplies.
 Once the last dog was eaten, they battled on for two weeks with no food other than some small rations in their supplies.
 Before long, both of them suffered from skin peeling off and according to Marson, Mertz’ genitals froze off.
 A few days later Mertz died, and it is rumoured that Mawson was forced to boil and eat Mertz’s corpse in order to survive.

-In February 2013, Mawson returned back to his base, and while deemed a survivor hero – there are questions as to just what extremes he had to take in order to stay alive.
+In February 1913, Mawson returned back to his base, and while deemed a survivor hero – there are questions as to just what extremes he had to take to stay alive.

 Mauro Prosperi is an Italian police officer who gained worldwide famed after becoming lost in the Sahara Dessert in 1994.
 A keen athlete and endurance runner, Muaro took part in the 1994 Marathon of the Sands in Morocco.